Salmon-Computer-Vision/salmon-computer-vision/README.md

 #### Object Detector

-This will describe YOLOv6, however, the steps are and format are similar for the other versions.
+This will describe YOLOv6, however, the steps and format are similar for the other versions.

 Clone the YOLOv6 repo:
 ```bash